PrajasW/patch-poison/README.md

 bash get_dataset.sh
 ```

-This script will download and extract the datasets into the appropriate directories for the pipeline to use.
+This script will download the datasets for the pipeline to use.

 ---

 ## Experimental Pipeline

-All orchestration scripts for generating poisoned data, training, and benchmarking are located in the `main/` directory.
+All scripts for generating poisoned data, training, and benchmarking are located in the `main/` directory.

 ### 1. Dataset Poisoning (`make_*.py`)
 The `make_*.py` scripts are responsible for injecting specific types of perturbations into the clean datasets.